hardmode1337/Simple-C64-SID-Player-in-ASM-C-for-CC65/README.md

 	-p    --page   10  First memory page (in hex) to be occupied by the relocated SID. so in our case $4000

-2) Using vim or your favourite text editor modify asm.s filename.sid to your output.sid.
+2) Using vim or your favourite text editor modify asm.s and set "filename.sid" to your output.sid.

 3) Make